231021053pomg/TecH3Projekt-TwoBeatsThree/README.md

 * Set AddDbContext with connection string (ProjectConnection) in startup.
 * Set ProjectConnection ConnectionString in appsettings.Devlopment.json.
 * Should be ready for DBMigration once all Repos are complete.
 (DBMigration done from PMConsole:add-migration MNAME.)
-Remember to change all  datetime2 to datetime.
  Then update-database to create database.
 * 80% af tidsplanen for API
 * Repositories og interfaces for User, Order, OrderItem, Property, ProductProperty are done